The most common issues are a software glitch, a fault in the SOS control module, or a Bluetooth pairing issue.

-All units, such as an amplifier, SOS modules, or head-unit, are connected in one loop with an optic cable.
+All units, such as an amplifier, SOS modules, or head-unit, are connected with an optic cable in one loop.
 This enhances the signal quality and reduces interference.
 On the downside, the failure of one component will disconnect all other devices within this loop.

 - Satellite Radio: A faulty satellite radio is the most common cause by far.
-It is located in the trunk, either in the side cover or under a floor cover, depending on the model.
-Although the satellite radio can be repaired, it is much easier to replace it with a working used unit.
+Depending on the model, it is located in the trunk, either on the side or under a floor cover.
+Although the satellite radio can be repaired, replacing it with a working used unit is much easier.
 Another approach is to install a universal fiber optic bypass loop, which is a cheaper fix if you don't use the satellite radio.

 BMW SOS Call System Explained